Carrie Underwood Opens Up About Her ‘Growth’ After Three Miscarriages

 “I like to go on tour and when I’m out, I’m out.
 We are working hard.
 We’re killing it.
 We’re doing what we do.
 When I write, I want to write,” she said.

-In addition to her Album of the Year nomination at the 2019 CMA Awards, Carrie is also up for Female Vocalist of the Year and the big Entertainer of the Year award.
+In addition to her Album of the Year nomination, Carrie is also up for Female Vocalist of the Year and the big Entertainer of the Year award.
 Miranda Lambert recently threw her support behind her friend to win the latter and even got teary while discussing why she was voting for her.